 You need to some self-analysis at this point to determine what kind of daily goals and limits you want to set on your studying.
 In a six month period, you will have 182 days to get through the 250-300 hours of study time.
 It is up to you to determine how best to distribute that time based on how you work best.
 Only you will know whether you need lots of small chunks every day or certain days off.
 The key to focus on is to keep making consistent progress over time.

 On the other hand, don’t try to start too slowly and expect to have all-day study sessions later on to make up for it, either.
 There is a limited amount of active learning that you can do in a given day, and you’ll only hurt your chances if you think you’ll be able to go way beyond those limits repeatedly before the test.
 The work you put in on making progress early in the study process will pay huge dividends later on when you’re not adding the stress of falling behind on top of the usual stress that occurs as test day approaches.

 Due to how personalized your ideal study schedule should be, you’ll notice that the study plan outlined below does not specify which days are for studying or resting.
 It is laid out so that you’ll know how your progress compares to the ideal track for spending the right proportion of your overall time on each subject.
 The subjects are allocated study time based on their weight in the overall exam.
-For the level 1 exam, the CFA Institute specifies the exact percentage of the exam dedicated to each topic, so it makes sense that your study time is allocated using the same percentages.
+For the level I CFA exam, CFA Institute specifies the exact percentage of the exam dedicated to each topic, so it makes sense that your study time is allocated using the same percentages.